tremor-rs/tremor-www/docs/recipes/README.md

+---
+title: Recipes
+sidebar_position: 0
+---
-# Tremor Workshop
+# Tremor Recipes

-[tremor workshop]: #tremor-workshop
+[tremor Recipes]: #tremor-Recipes

-This workshop serves as a getting started laboratory for downloading, compiling and running tremor on development machines and developing tremor-based solutions.
+This Recipes serves as a getting started laboratory for downloading, compiling and running tremor on development machines and developing tremor-based solutions.